josev2046/Hearing-Double-ICCROM-/README.md

-# Hearing Double: AI-Enhanced Retrieval of Personal Audio Archives and the Reshaping of Cultural Narratives
+# "Hearing Double": AI-enhanced retrieval of personal audio archives and the reshaping of cultural narratives
----

 **Authors:**

-Dr. David Dunkley Gyimah, Reader/Associate Professor, Cardiff School of Journalism, Media and Culture;
+**Dr. David Dunkley Gyimah**, Reader/Associate Professor, Cardiff School of Journalism, Media and Culture;

-José Velázquez (MA) Archivist and Multimedia Producer, Associate Lecturer at University of Pablo de Olavide, Interdisciplinary programme for the Masters Degree in Digital Humanities.
+**José Velázquez (MA)**, Archivist and Multimedia Producer, Associate Lecturer at University of Pablo de Olavide, Interdisciplinary programme for the Masters Degree in Digital Humanities.

 ---